Amtrak Virginia: Expansion

 In May 2022, Amtrak and the Virginia Passenger Rail Authority reached an agreement to build an Amtrak platform at Crystal City, currently served by Virginia Railway Express, as part of the station's reconstruction.
-As of 2023, the work is expected to be complete by 2026.
+As of June 2026, final design is underway with construction expected to start by year's end and finish in 2029.

 Commonwealth Corridor

 Stakeholders have proposed a new cross-Virginia train along a route designated the Commonwealth Corridor: Newport News–Richmond–Charlottesville–Lynchburg–Roanoke.
 The service would enable faster east-west travel within the Amtrak Virginia network without the need to travel north, transfer at Alexandria, and return south.
 The route would use existing rail lines and would also follow the Northeast Regional extension to Christiansburg.

 A 2021 feasibility study for the corridor conducted by DRPT estimated that the service would cost $416.5 million to get started, and would generate 177,200 annual riders by 2040.
 In December 2023, the Federal Railroad Administration accepted an application by the DRPT to enter the Commonwealth Corridor route into its Corridor Identification and Development Program.
 The program grants $500,000 toward service planning and prioritizes the route for future federal funding.